timjarsky/aisynphys/source/api_schema.rst

 Database Schema
 ===============

 The synaptic physiology database is provided as sqlite files that can be queried using many relational database tools.
-Although it is possible to read this dataset using standard SQL queries, we also provide an sqlalchemy model provides a richer interface for interacting with the database.
+Although it is possible to read this dataset using standard SQL queries, we also provide an sqlalchemy model that implements a richer interface to the database.
 The API reference below is derived from the sqlalchemy model classes, but also doubles as a description of the relational database schema.

 Slice